 Final word on refined and unrefined coconut oil

-All in all, both options are worth considering in order to find the one that’s perfect for you.
+Whether it’s a choice between refined or unrefined coconut oil, both options are worth considering in order to find the one that’s perfect for you.
 It may just come down to a matter of personal preference or cooking applications (if you like a higher smoke point or less flavor, for instance).
-Or perhaps, buy a bottle of each and use them in their best capacities.
+Or perhaps, buy a jar of each and use them in their best capacities.

 Recipes featuring coconut oil

-As you might have already guessed, coconut oil is one of the most versatile items you can stock in your kitchen.
-It can be easily swapped into nearly any recipe that calls for vegetable oil or olive oil or butter or lard.
+As you might have already guessed, coconut oil is one of the most versatile items you can stock in your kitchen for your healthy cooking projects.
+Coconut oil, refined or unrefined, can be easily swapped into nearly any recipe that calls for vegetable oil or olive oil or butter or lard.
 Here are a few of Thrive Market’s favorite ways to use a jar.

 No need to run to the store for your favorite candy.
 You can make those tasty peanut butter cups at home—and make them even more healthy!
 This creative recipe uses almond butter, maple syrup, raw honey, vanilla, sea salt, dark chocolate, and of course some coconut oil to make up for the fat content.
 One bite and you may never go back.